TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/README.md

 * **Auto-Recharge:**
   Starts when battery voltage *<4.1V*

-General protections:
+### General protection

 * Thermal shutdown (at *125C*)

-* **Over-Current:**

-#### Missing Protections
+### Missing Protections
-**IP5306** is missing these protections:
+For a safe and robust power bank, *IP5306* lacks these protections:

 * **Temperature Sensor:**
   No support for external temperature sensors.
 External temperature sensors typically detect catastrophic battery failures during charging.
 * **Revers Battery Polarity:**
   Connecting the battery in reverse polarity destroys the chip.
 Since rechargeable batteries are typically not serviceable in portable devices and powerbanks, such a protection is normally not needed (with proper assembly).

-If you plan to use battery bays with user-serviceable battery cells, you may want to add an *ideal diode*.
+So these two areas are on you:

+* Use an affordable [Dallas](https://done.land/components/data/sensor/temperature/dallas/) temperature sensor (or similar).
+They can be connected directly to your microcontroller, and in case of excessive temperatures, your microcontroller can disable the charger via *I2C*.
+* Add an *ideal diode* if you do not hard-wire the battery (in which case there would be the risk of users not replacing the battery in correct polarity).

 ## Charging
-Charging and discharging are separate features, and you can use the *IP5306* for charging only, possibly as a replacement for a simple *TP4056*, simply to achieve higher charging currents.
+Charging and discharging are separate features and can be utilized separately, too.

+You could, for instance, use the *IP5306* solely for charging *LiIon/LiPo* cells, possibly as a replacement for a simple *TP4056* if you would like to achieve higher charging rates:

 | Item                         | Description                    |
 |------------------------------|--------------------------------|